s-ritik16n/Refs/README.md

 # WEB-resources
-A collection of articles and tutorials sorted by topics.
+A collection of articles and tuts curated by topics.